iann0036/tf-cfn-provider/docs/providers/spotinst/ElastigroupAws.md

 `ElasticIps` - (Optional) A list of [AWS Elastic IP](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) allocation IDs to associate to the group instances.

 `RevertToSpot` - (Optional) Hold settings for strategy correction – replacing On-Demand for Spot instances.
-Supported Values: `"never"`, `"always"`, `"timeWindow"` * `PerformAt` - (Required) In the event of a fallback to On-Demand instances, select the time period to revert back to Spot.
-Supported Arguments – always (default), timeWindow, never.
-For timeWindow or never to be valid the group must have availabilityOriented OR persistence defined. * `TimeWindows` - (Optional) Specify a list of time windows for to execute revertToSpot strategy.
-Time window format: `ddd:hh:mm-ddd:hh:mm`.
-Example: `Mon:03:00-Wed:02:30`.
+Supported Values: `"never"`, `"always"`, `"timeWindow"`.

 `PerformAt` - (Required) In the event of a fallback to On-Demand instances, select the time period to revert back to Spot.
 Supported Arguments – always (default), timeWindow, never.
-For timeWindow or never to be valid the group must have availabilityOriented OR persistence defined. * `TimeWindows` - (Optional) Specify a list of time windows for to execute revertToSpot strategy.
-Time window format: `ddd:hh:mm-ddd:hh:mm`.
-Example: `Mon:03:00-Wed:02:30`.
+For timeWindow or never to be valid the group must have availabilityOriented OR persistence defined.

 `TimeWindows` - (Optional) Specify a list of time windows for to execute revertToSpot strategy.
 Time window format: `ddd:hh:mm-ddd:hh:mm`.
 Example: `Mon:03:00-Wed:02:30`.